-If cigars and cocktails are your thing, and especially if you don’t want to leave the Warsaw Old Town, then pay a visit to Podwale Bar and Books after dinner.
-Amazingly decorated, classy, and conveniently located, the bar serves rare whiskeys and great cocktails to the tune of live jazz music playing in the background.
+If cigars and cocktails are your thing, especially if you don’t want to leave the Old Town, then pay a visit to Podwale Bar and Books after dinner.
+Amazingly decorated, classy, and convenient, the bar serves rare whiskeys and great cocktails to the tune of live jazz music.
+Sounds great, doesn’t it?

-Level 27 is a bit more stylish and modern, essentially your typical night club, only one that guarantees a “Higher level of clubbing” according to their official slogan.
-And it’s not all talk, seeing as Level 27 is an official member of THE WORLD’S FINEST CLUBS, frequently topping the lists of the best nightclubs in the world.
+Level 27 is a bit more stylish and modern, a typical nightclub.
+It guarantees a “Higher level of clubbing”, according to their official slogan.
+And it’s not all talk, either!
+Level 27 is an official member of THE WORLD’S FINEST CLUBS, meaning it’s one of the world’s best nightclubs!

 WHERE TO STAY IN WARSAW?

-Tall, lean, and elegant, InterContinental Warszawa is more than just a hotel – it is a major landmark in the heart of the city, standing out as one of the tallest buildings in Warsaw.
+Tall, lean, and elegant, InterContinental Warszawa is more than just a hotel.
+It is also a major landmark of the city and one of the tallest buildings in Warsaw.
 Many of the hotel’s luxurious, air-conditioned rooms offer unobstructed views of the magnificent Palace of Culture and Science.
-When relaxing at the hotel’s state-of-the-art spa center or swimming in the large indoor pool, the city’s most recognizable point of interest seems to be within arm’s reach as you hover above the rooftops.
+Enjoy the hotel’s state-of-the-art spa center or its large indoor pool, with the city in the palm of your hand.
 While the hotel’s premier location is certainly an important strong point, it is not the only one.
-The fresh, modern design, the large windows, the abundance of natural light, the numerous modern amenities, and the excellent on-site restaurant, recognized by the reputable Michelin Guide on a number of occasions, can be counted among InterContinental Warszawa’s other, equally important outstanding features.
+The fresh, modern design, the large windows, the abundance of natural light, and the numerous modern amenities are just a part of what you get here.
+The excellent on-site restaurant, for example, recognized by the reputable Michelin Guide, will provide a great dining experience.

 Novotel Warszawa Centrum

 The centrally-located Novotel Warszawa Centrum is one of the most popular and sought-after hotels in Warsaw, and rightfully so.
-Stylish, welcoming, and forward-thinking, this modern hotel also offers spectacular panoramic views of the city, especially from the top floor, where the property’s Wellness Center and sauna are located.
-The hotel’s great location near the metro station and numerous bus lines is certainly a plus, as are the well-appointed, spacious rooms and the hearty, comprehensive breakfast with a wide range of options to choose from.
+Stylish, welcoming, and forward-thinking, this modern hotel also offers spectacular panoramic views of the city.
+The top floor is particularly attractive, with the hotel’s Wellness Center and sauna.
+The great location near the metro station and numerous bus lines is certainly a plus, and you will love the well-appointed, spacious rooms and the hearty, comprehensive breakfast with a wide range of options to choose from.

 Sound Garden Hotel Airport

-If you are spending just one day in Warsaw, the Sound Garden Hotel Airport stands out as an excellent choice due top its amazing location only 5 minutes from arrivals.
+If you are spending just one day in Warsaw, the Sound Garden Hotel Airport stands out as an excellent choice due to its amazing location only 5 minutes from arrivals.
 The rooms are on the smaller side, but are beautifully decorated and very cozy.
 The gorgeous bathrooms and the clever, efficient bedroom layout are a real highlight.
-The whole hotel is based on the principle of conserving water and energy, indicating that Sound Garden Hotel Airport is a 21st-century property with 21st-century solutions and ideas in a city that is primarily famous for its history.
+The whole hotel is based on the principle of conserving water and energy, something that certainly has to be commended.
+Modern, convenient, and very comfortable, this is a great hotel if you want easy access to Warsaw airport.